-Step five: Check your insurance policy is current and adequate
+Be be prepared.
+Check your insurance policy is current and adequate.

 - Take out cover well in advance.
-Once a disaster has struck, or is imminent, it is too late to arrange appropriate cover.
+Once a disaster has struck, or is imminent, it’s too late to arrange cover.

-- Ensure the policy is up-to-date and the level of cover, including sum insured, is sufficient.
+- Ensure the policy is up-to-date and the level of cover, including the sums insured, are sufficient.

 - Make sure the insurance policy provides cover for the types of events specific to the location of your rental, these may include flash flood, storm water runoff, associated landslip (or landslide) and damage to properties by trees.
 For example, flood cover is often excluded, but is provided for in all EBM RentCover policies.